jundalisay/superbnetlify/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-3m.md

 <!-- After many extraordinary successes and losses, the East India Company lost Madras.
 Madras was their principal settlement in India back then.
 - It was restored to the French by the treaty of Aix-la-Chapelle. -->

-At this time, the spirit of war and conquest possessed the East India <!--  servants --> staff in India and never left them.
+At this time, the spirit of war and conquest possessed the East India staff in India and never left them.
 - Another French war began in 1755 as the Seven Years' War.
 - The company defended Madras, took Pondicherry, and recovered Calcutta.
 - They acquired the revenues of more than £3 million a year from this rich and extensive territory.